StevenKB228/cse212-Final-Project---Outline/README.md

 Loops:

 A loop is a sequence of instruction s that is continually repeated until a certain condition is reached.
 Loops have For Loops (Iterators) which is the process of looping through the objects or items in a collection.
+An example is:
+								For row = 1 To 10
+									cells(row,1) = row
+								Next row

-You can use Range with For Loops to repeat an action a specific number of times.
+You can use Range with For Loops to repeat an action in a specific number of times.
+A good example is:
+		For i in range (0,rows):|
+			for j in range (0,i+1):
+				print("*",end=' ')

+You can also use While Loops which is a type of loop that is used when you don't know exactly how many times the code will repeat.
+An example of a while loop is :
+					{
+					System.out.println(i);
+					i++;
+					} while (i <=10);